Are you experiencing disability discrimination at work? Ohio Disability Discrimination Lawyers

 In addition to having a physical or mental impairment which qualifies as a disability, an employee might be perceived or regarded as having a disability by their employer.
 For instance, an employee might be cleared to return to work without limitations, but their employer may have its own concerns about whether the employee can work safely.
 Employers cannot rely upon their unfounded fears or jump to conclusions without objective medical evidence and an individualized assessment of the employee.
 Doing so would more than likely violate the ADA and Ohio laws against discrimination.

 In many cases, disability discrimination by employers occurs because employers look at employees with physical and mental impairments as liabilities or burdens.
 However, employers are required to accommodate their employees if there are reasonable accommodations that, if made, would allow the employee to continue to work.

-If you believe you have been harassed or discriminated against because of a disability or a perceived disability, you should contact our Ohio disability discrimination lawyer to discuss if you are being treated unlawfully.
+If you believe you have been harassed or discriminated against because of a disability or a perceived disability, you should contact our Ohio disability discrimination lawyers to discuss if you are being treated unlawfully.
 Feel free to contact Coffman Legal, LLC if you would like to discuss disability discrimination or other legal issues you experience during your employment.
-Contact our Ohio discrimination lawyer today for a free consultation by calling 1-614-949-1181.
+Contact our Ohio discrimination lawyers today for a free consultation by calling 1-614-949-1181.